 13 Mar Classified Information – The Vatican Shadow Files

 “The Hardest Working Man In The Industry” is one of those glorifying terms that have been (mis)used to the point where they work best as a meme and are usually hard to be taken seriously.
-Still, even though there’s no *industry* to classify him into, it may be the best term to describe Dominick Fernow’s work ethic, all memes and humor aside (except when his own work demands it).
+Still, even though there’s no *industry* to classify him into, it may be the best term to describe Dominick Fernow’s work ethic, all memes and humor aside (except when his own work demands it), and his mission to keep the underground alive.

 The article is divided into several sections; part one introduces the project’s background.
 Part two presents (what I find to be) the four key takeaways from Vatican Shadow’s practice.
 The third part is less formal, dissecting his musical opus through what I see as its five main phases.
 The part four is centered around *mood playlists* for newsletter library and, finally, there’s a part five, encouraging a further research.